DUNE/dune-justin/docs/overview.md

 A. Abed Abud et al (the DUNE Collaboration), FERMILAB-DESIGN-2022-01, 28 October 2022.

+The system is summarised in ["Just-in-time workflow management for DUNE"](https://www.epj-conferences.org/articles/epjconf/abs/2025/22/epjconf_chep2025_01216/epjconf_chep2025_01216.html), Andrew McNab and Christopher Brew,
+EPJ Web of Conferences 337, 01216 (2025).
+This is the best paper reference to give for the justIN system.

 The justIN system includes all aspects of orchestrating the execution of code to generate simulated data and to process real or simulated data at computing sites around the world.